thesephist/oak/www/content/try.md

 }
 ```

 That seems... okay, but certainly not great.
-My biggest objection to this kind of interface that emulated the "block-based" feeling of Java-style exceptions is that this obscures true control flow of code.
+It tries to emulate the "block-based" feeling of Java-style exceptions.
+My biggest objection to this kind of interface is that this obscures true control flow of code.
 In Oak, callbacks usually mean the callback function is either executed asynchronously, or somehow executed out-of-flow from the rest of the program, like in a loop in `std.loop`.
 But here, there's a very straightforward control flow: we run the main function, check it for errors, and if any errors occur, we handle it in the catch function.
 Using a callback to handle the error feels like a lot of machinery for a very confusing flow of control.

 This problem gets worse if we want to use the return value from the function with a fallback value: